 Along with the continued emphasis on the mastery of basic painting skills, the student is directed toward the development of personal statement and style.
 Instruction also helps prepare the student for continued painting study in other programs.
-Satisfies visual arts core requirement.
+Field trips to major art museums.
+NO TESTING, NO TEXTBOOK REQUIRED.
+SATISFIES VISUAL ARTS CORE REQUIREMENT.
 Prerequisite: Arts 1316.